docpad-archive/documentation/01-start/05-deploy.html.md

 	exitWithMessageOnError "Kudu Sync failed"
 	```

-1. Last, create a web.config file in the files directory of your site with the URL rewrite rules shown below.
-These rules remove the html extensions from your urls.
-You can see the main portions of this web.config file below.
-You can download the complete file [here](https://gist.github.com/ntotten/4715760#file-web-config).
+1. Last, create a `web.config` file in the files directory of your site with the URL rewrite rules shown below.
+These rules remove the `html` extensions from your URLs.
+You can see the main portions of this `web.config` file below.
+[Download the complete file here](https://gist.github.com/ntotten/4715760#file-web-config).

 	``` xml
 	<rule name="RemoveHTMLExtensions" stopProcessing="true">